 - skills – more on that later

-Points 1 to 3 collectively constitute true individual’s capacity.
+Points 1 to 3 collectively constitute a true individual’s capacity.

 The more specialized the staff members are, the more likely you are going to need at least the workload/holiday plan functionalities in your Jira set-up and this is why:

 - you likely employ a couple of part-time specialists.
-Example: you could have a very crucial software architect person, but only as a part-time member
+For example, you could have a very crucial software architect person, but only as a part-time member

-- as regular Jira is unaware of teams, you wouldn’t be able to determine you teams’ capacities
+- as regular Jira is unaware of teams, you wouldn’t be able to determine your teams’ capacities

 With very specialized teams you might need to decompose skills, too.

 The most widespread approach to a team’s capacity is to simply add up the capacities of individual team members.
 With hired, or outsourced teams, however, it’s quite common to assume their capacity at say 80 hours per week, regardless of how many people a team actually consists of.
 This is because a set price had usually been agreed beforehand for a hired team.